Playing back modulation CV from your DAW doesn’t have to include purchasing a special DC-coupled interface or special software.

-I am offering you 4 free Instrument Racks downloads that will get you modulating, triggering and syncing your synths as easy as they’d be a plugin.
-All you need is an audio output!
+Those 4 free Instrument Racks will get you modulating, triggering and syncing your synths as easy as they’d be plugins.
+All you need is audio outputs!

 From the ENV out we can route it to any other CV destination.
-So unlike compressor which always effects the level of the audio routed to a VCA, with an extra ENV FLW we can also route that CV to the filter, harmony shift or any other synth parameter we’d like to inflict that shape of modulation.
+So unlike compressors which always effects the level of the audio routed to a VCA, we can route that CV to the filter cutoff, harmony shift or any other synth parameter we’d like to inflict that shape of modulation.
 Now most users I observed tried to play drums or vocals into the S. Chain but what I had in mind is much more flexible than that.

 The ideal audio source for any ENV follower?

 Given that information above you may think that 20kHz will be the ideal audio to play into an ENV FLW but I might argue that it better not be too high because if we want to copy the modulated source we want to keep the audio safe from copy generations and codec degradation.
 10kHz should stay safe in most digital copy and codec scenarios and if you consider analog mediums a lower frequency of 6kHz-8kHz is better as treble degradation gets worse.
 Then we can record and play it back from any audio device.
-To me that is very exciting so I made a few tools you can use and even make your own very easily in order to perform, record and playback grooving modulations from any audio playback machine.
+To me that is very exciting so I saved a few Ableton presets you can use and even make your own presets very easily in order to perform, record and playback grooving modulations from any audio playback machine.

-Considering that a 50Hz cycle lasts 20ms between adjacent cycles, you will need a pretty slow decay time to smooth it out.
-The resulting CV is the blue lines, looks very jugged and its heard well as added even harmonics.
-Some people might like the way it sounds with it’s added edgy harmonics, but as harmonics are already rich you might want to minimize those harmonics by playing the highest frequency you can.
-That goes for both on your instrument main input but much more so into the S.-Chain.
-Since the S.-Chain source can be any audio we want, I can generate any sinewave from my DAW that is in the audible range.
-A sampler playing a sinewave takes very little CPU cycles and can easily play 8000Hz-10kHz.
-Look at the next illustration in which a sinewave is played into the S.-Chain this time at 400Hz and 8000Hz.
+Considering that a 50Hz cycle takes 20ms between adjacent cycles, you will need a pretty slow decay time to smooth it out.
+The resulting CV is the blue lines, looks very jugged and its heard well as added, even harmonics.
+Look at the next illustration in which a sinewave is played into the S. Chain, this time at 400Hz and 8000Hz.
 The harmonic noise is much smaller between wave peaks and almost disappears.

 The musical benefits

-The benefits of generating your own modulated sinewave are plenty!
+The benefits of generating your own modulated sine-wave are plenty!
 You now are no longer limited to a set shape modulation like an LFO or an ENV Generator.
-You can shape and process your sinewave just as you want your CV with any combination of ENV, LFO’s and audio dynamics processor like compressors, gates, expanders etc. while not suffering their audio degradation.
+You can shape and process your sine-wave just as you want your CV with any combination of ENV, LFO’s and audio dynamics processors like compressors, gates, expanders etc. while not suffering their audio degradation.
 You can edit precise modulation shapes never heard before, edit a whole track’s modulation on your DAW or sampler.
-You can then export such “modulation audio tracks” sinewaves to a WAV or MP3 (or analog tape) and play that audio track into your S.-Chain or main input from your phone or mp3 player for a fully automated modulation track that never fails in a live situation as long as the audio playback doesn’t.
-You can even listen to those sinewave files.
+You can then export such “modulation audio tracks” sine-waves to a WAV or MP3 (or analog tape) and play that audio track into your S.-Chain or main input from your phone or mp3 player for a fully automated modulation track that never fails in a live situation (as long as the audio playback doesn’t).
+You can even listen to those sine-wave files.
 Just remember to be careful not to play them loud.
 By listening you can easily understand their groove and figure out what song they belong to. and finally: you can even play them back from analog mediums, taking advantage of their audio side-effects like wow, flutter and even enjoy their none-linear saturation of the loudest parts.
 While playing modulation back as audio, any changing of the audio speed will also change the modulation speed which is so essential but so missing from today’s synth control.
-We tweak our ADSR’s and LFO so carefully to fit the track’s groove and if we later change the BPM while the ENV/LFO remains at the same rate, we may lose the sweet spot of the groove. tying the modulation rate to audio makes audio track’s pitch changes much more groovy.
+We tweak our ADSR’s and LFO so carefully to fit the track’s groove and if we later change the BPM while the ENV/LFO remains at the same rate, we may lose the sweet spot of the groove. tying the modulation rate to audio makes audio track’s pitch changes stay in perfect groove

-I was able to save those Instrument Racks a lot like a dedicated plugin thanks to Ableton’s customization.
-Adding arpeggiator, glide and stuff that until today were easy to do in digital but more challenging to translate into analog CV.
-If you’r wondering why don’t I just use MIDI well, MIDI can’t transfer exact pitch and ENV.
+If you’r wondering why don’t I just use MIDI well, MIDI can’t communicate exact pitch and ENV.
 Anyone who tried to record MIDI continuous controller (CC) stream can testify that most MIDI interfaces are just too slow to pick up a smooth dynamic CV stream.
 But now with those two Ableton Instruments, it’s time to find out if such modulation workflow is helping or is it too cumbersome?
-I’m also uploading the actual sinewave samples I’v used (440Hz for the Squanzor Tr. and 8kHz sine for the SideChainor Tr.) to make the Instrument Racks.
-So now anyone can download those little samples and make their own sinewave patches with their own native sampler/synth.
-They are mono 48kHz 24bit files.
+I also uploaded the actual sine-wave samples for you so now anyone can download those little samples and make their own sine-wave patches with their own native sampler/synth.
+They are mono 44kHz 16bit files.
 The 8000Hz frequency was chosen cause it’s the highest frequency a common audio interface can play if you want to include analog mediums.
 Any signals above 10kHz might start suffering the analog medium treble degradation and the noise is sufficiently low.
 8000Hz in digital mediums make sense cause DJ’s might also be interested in quickening the pitch up or down and with the S. Chain sinewave is too high it will go beyond the frequency response and cheaper tapes.
 Any lower than 4000Hz would be too close to the ripple noise frequencies.
 Taking into account a safe margin of pitch adjustments for DJ’s.
 I think 8000Hz answers all the criteria’s above.